 “I don’t think I’m pretty, but Taylor is pretty,” I countered.

 I thought of the comparison of her to me.
 She was tall and skinny with long blond hair and blue eyes, and she had developed boobs already.
 She was the classic definition of pretty.
-Me on the other hand, I was still short for my age, my boobs hadn’t come in yet, with plain brown hair, and brown eyes.
-Nothing was very interesting about me in my opinion, and everyone else’s for that matter…until now apparently.
+Me, on the other hand, I was still short for my age, and my boobs hadn’t come in yet.
+I had plain brown hair and brown eyes.
+Nothing was fascinating about me in my opinion, and everyone else’s for that matter…until now apparently.

 “She’s okay, but I still think you’re prettier.”